mwilstevens/RewindBackupApp/readme.md

 # Rewind Backup App

+Inspired by [Rewind.AI](https://rewind.ai).
 The Rewind Backup App is a simple Python GUI application designed to help you back up and restore the contents of a specific folder.
 It provides an intuitive interface to perform backup and restore operations with ease.

 ## Features